-We’re now offering the NCTJ-accredited Practical Magazine module as a stand-alone course, on a part time basis, one day a week.
+We’re now offering the NCTJ Practical Magazine module as a stand-alone course, on a part-time basis, one day a week.

 This module has been tailored to encompass the extensive magazine market, including B2B, consumer, specialist and supplements.
 Areas covered range from news, politics and social affairs to lifestyle, travel, food, fashion and celebrity.
 You will also be encouraged to develop skills to tackle reviewing, features, news features and opinion pieces.

 You will consider the place of magazines in a competing marketplace, learn about digital developments, focus groups, e-surveys, databases, message boards, social media and marketing.